 You have the ring on your finger!
 Congratulations!
 Getting engaged is a hugely happy time for a couple and it kicks off the start of the exciting but sometimes confusing world of wedding planning.

-To make sure your wedding planning journey goes smoothly from start to finish, we've pulled together a list of the most important things you need to do after getting engaged.
+To make sure your wedding planning journey goes smoothly from start to finish, we've pulled together a guide of the 13 essential things every couple need to do after getting engaged.

-From necessary admin tasks that will save you stress in the long-run to the fun job of picking out your bridal squad, here's the top tasks every newly-engaged couple need to do.
+From necessary admin tasks that will save you stress in the long-run to the fun job of picking out your bridal squad, here's the top tasks every newly-engaged couple should begin today.
 Before you even start thinking about a wedding dress, start these.

 Before the news is announced to the entire world, it’s really important for you and your other half to have a celebration of your own.
 This usually consists of your partner sighing with relief that you actually said yes, and you running around the room screaming and crying with happiness.